peter88213/nvhelp-en/source/basic_concepts.rst

 Sections
 ~~~~~~~~

 All body text of a novel in *novelibre* belongs to sections.
-Sections
-can be scenes, descriptions, narrative summaries--it is entirely up to
+Sections can be scenes, pieces of exposition, descriptions, narrative
-you how you divide your text into sections.
-There is a variety of
+summaries---it is entirely up to you how you divide your text into
-`metadata for sections <section_view.html>`__ for your free use.
+sections.
+There is a variety of `metadata for sections
+<section_view.html>`__ for your free use.

-In the text body of the exported documents, sections are marked with
+In the text body of the exported documents, sections are separated by
-section dividers by default, like so: ``* * *``
+section dividers by default, like so:

+``* * *``

 However, if you need more fragmented sections when plotting and organizing
 than the reader should see later, you can also `append sections